310mc/https-310mc.github.io-tl/source/_posts/scout/flowers_of_the_wasteland.md

 {% endbubble %}

 {% bubble Midori %}
-Something about how you guys used up a ton of money in BIGBANG, and now have to work hard to compensate for it…?[^]
+Something about how you guys used up a ton of money in BIGBANG, and now have to work hard to compensate for it…?[^2]
 {% endbubble %}

 {% bubble Subaru %}